netbox-community/netbox-plugin-tutorial/tutorial/step02-models.md

     )
 ```

-:green_circle: **Tip:** Why didn't we set `null=True` like we did for the previous optional fields?
-Because this is a `CharField`, it's recommended to store empty values as empty strings rather than `null`.
-For other data types, like integers or booleans, `null` must be explicitly allowed at the database level for optional fields.

 Next we need to define a source prefix.
 We're going to use a foreign key field to reference an instance of NetBox's `Prefix` model within its `ipam` app.
-Instead of importing the model class, we can just reference it by its name.
+Instead of importing the model class, we can instead reference it by name.
 And because we want this to be an _optional_ field, we'll also set `blank=True` and `null=True`.

 ```python
     source_prefix = models.ForeignKey(